amia-team/AmiaReforged/WorldSimulator/SimulatorRequirements.md

 ## 11. Decisions & Remaining Questions

 **Decisions**
+- Domain depends on an `IPwEngineClient` abstraction returning version-stamped snapshots and accepting result batches — never directly on `HttpClient` — so REST → gRPC → bus transports can be swapped without rewriting the sim.
+- Message bus is the primary transport for domain commands/events in both directions (PwEngine → Sim: turn triggers, demand/crime/membership deltas, invalidations; Sim → PwEngine: turn results, civic updates, resolved actions, price adjustments).
+REST is retained for control plane and bulk snapshot fetch only.
+Pure REST N+1 per-persona messaging is explicitly rejected at DF scale.
+- `SimulationOutbox/Inbox` are required for crash-safe, exactly-once write-back with retries/DLQ.
 - No automated scale-out is required; each environment (pre-prod, prod) runs its own Simulation Service instance, and they operate on fully separate data sets.
 - Circuit breakers are mandatory to pause job intake and surface alerts when WorldEngine or the portal is unavailable.
 - Simulation validates the inputs of commands it receives (e.g., influence spend) but relies on WorldEngine to enforce broader domain invariants before issuing those commands.